griffontechinc/privacy/PrivacyPolicy.md

 **Children**

-The Application is not intended for children under 16 years of age, or such higher age as required by applicable law.
-The Service Provider does not knowingly solicit data from children or market the Application to them.
+The Application is not intended for children under 13 years of age (or under 16 years of age in the EEA), and the Service Provider does not knowingly collect personal data from children or target personalized advertising to them.

 The Service Provider does not knowingly collect personally identifiable information from children.
 The Service Provider encourages all children to never submit any personally identifiable information through the Application and/or Services.
 The Service Provider encourages parents and legal guardians to monitor their children's Internet usage and to help enforce this Policy by instructing their children never to provide personally identifiable information through the Application and/or Services without their permission.
-If you have reason to believe that a child has provided personally identifiable information to the Service Provider through the Application and/or Services, please contact the Service Provider <span>(griffontechinc@gmail.com)</span> so that they will be able to take the necessary actions.
-If you are under 16 years of age, your parent or guardian must provide consent on your behalf where permitted by law.
+If you have reason to believe that a child has provided personally identifiable information to the Service Provider through the Application and/or Services, please contact the Service Provider (griffontechinc@gmail.com) so that they will be able to take the necessary actions.

 **Security**